PostHog/posthog.com/contents/blog/early-stage-analytics.md

 ![Dashboard](../images/blog/early-stage-analytics/dashboard.png)

-For early-stage startups, it is probably too early to start optimizing your conversion funnel or set up a [dashboard like AARRR](/blog/aarrr-pirate-funnel).
-This is because it encourages premature optimization that will likely change, or worse, hide bigger problems (like no one wanting your product).
+It's probably too early to start optimizing your conversion funnel or set up a [dashboard like AARRR](/blog/aarrr-pirate-funnel), though.
+It encourages premature optimization, or worse, hides bigger problems (like no one wanting your product).
 A key metrics dashboard strikes the balance between being useful and overanalyzing.

 PostHog's snippet or library [autocaptures](/docs/integrate/client/js#autocapture) the metrics you want, like pageviews, button clicks, and inputs without additional setup.
 We then offer a template for a product analytics dashboard, and our insights make it easy to customize it to work for you.
 With PostHog, none of these tasks require a lot of work, and you can get back to building.